-Filling up the car with gas is something most people do on a regular basis.
-Adding just a little bit more gas in after your nozzle clicks off, however, could be the thing that turns this habit into a cancer-causing one.
-The EPA notes that the extra fuel could mess with the pump's vapor recovery system, potentially releasing cancer-causing chemicals like benzene into the air you breathe.
+The EPA notes that putting extra fuel in your car could mess with the pump's vapor recovery system, potentially releasing cancer-causing chemicals like benzene into the air you breathe.

 Working the night shift

 According to the 2015 National Health Interview Survey–Occupational Health Supplements survey (NIOSH), approximately 11 million U.S. adults work at night.
 And though it might not seem like working when it's dark out and sleeping when it's light would do any major bodily harm, a 2013 study published in the British Medical Journal found that the graveyard shift can increase a person's risk of breast cancer, most likely due to melatonin suppression.

 Not drinking enough water